MagnusGrave/MagnusGrave.github.io/index.md

 ## Welcome to Corey Farmer's Programming Portfolio

-I've also have an [art portfolio](https://www.artstation.com/coreyfarmer).
+I also have an [art portfolio](https://www.artstation.com/coreyfarmer).

 ### Code Samples